- SelectHealth Medicare Advantage plans are offered in Utah, Idaho, and Nevada.

 For example, the SelectHealth Advantage Lung Care plan includes coverage for oxygen supplies and breathing treatments.
 If you have diabetes or heart conditions, the SelectHealth Advantage Heart and Diabetes Care plan offers $0 copayments on insulin, diabetes medications, and heart medications.

-SelectHealth’s Medicare Advantage plans include coverage that’s similar to Part D (prescription drug coverage).
-SelectHealth does not, however, offer separate Part D plans.
+SelectHealth’s Medicare Advantage plans include prescription drug coverage that’s similar to Part D. SelectHealth does not, however, offer stand-alone Medicare Part D plans.

 All Medicare Advantage plans are required to offer the same coverage as Medicare Part A (hospital insurance) and Medicare Part B (health insurance).
 Together, parts A and B are known as original Medicare.